YJulyXing/SECNVs/README.md

 Custom codes and algorithms were used to simulate rearranged genomes.
 Short read simulation is based on the modified script of [Wessim](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3624799/).
 Bam file generation uses [BWA](http://bio-bwa.sourceforge.net/), [samtools](http://samtools.sourceforge.net/), [picard](https://broadinstitute.github.io/picard/) and [GATK](https://software.broadinstitute.org/gatk/).

+## Version 2.5 Update (08/21/2019):
+* Added an option to add slack regions up and down stream of target regions to simulate SNPs.
+* The random simulation for SNPs is now weighted.
+* Modified the functions of SNP and indel simulation to increase the speed.
+* Bug fixes.

 ## Version 2.4 Update (07/30/2019):
 * Added indel simulation.